Required Chain of Custody Data for State Water Submissions

 Ready to see how Confident handles regulatory COC submissions?

-Confident LIMS supports environmental, agriculture, and food and beverage labs that need defensible chain-of-custody records, program-specific intake forms, and clean state-portal exports — in conjunction with the lab's validated SOPs.
+Confident LIMS supports environmental, agriculture, and food and beverage labs that need defensible chain-of-custody records, aliquot genealogy and retention tracking, and clean state-portal exports — in conjunction with the lab's validated SOPs.
 To see how the platform handles your water, PFAS, or NPDES reporting workflows, Get Demo.